It may be no surprise that Canada ranks as one of the most popular destinations for Indian emigrants.

 The Express Entry program is Canada’s fastest and most popular PR pathway.
 It allows skilled, university-educated non-Canadian professionals with moderate English and/or French proficiency to immigrate to Canada.

 To become eligible for the Express Entry program, a candidate must have CAD 12,960 (754,030 INR) in their bank account to prove that they will be able to support themselves after arriving in Canada.
-Applicants will also need to pay a CAD 825 (48,000 INR) processing fee and a CAD 500 (29,000 INR) right of permanent residence fee in addition to related medical, biometrics, and police clearance expenses.
+The Express Entry cost also includes a CAD 825 (48,000 INR) processing fee and a CAD 500 (29,000 INR) right of permanent residence fee in addition to related medical, biometrics, and police clearance expenses.

 Candidates who wish to bring their spouse or partner with them will need to pay an additional CAD 1,325 (77,100 INR) for the Government of Canada to process their application.
 There is also a CAD 225 (13,090 INR) application processing fee for each dependent child that will accompany you.